kenobech/kenobech/README.md

 Breaks down how **SQL and Excel** complement each other in modern data analysis workflows.
 Whether you're dealing with millions of rows or building pivot tables, you need both.

-🟢 **Topics:** SQL, Excel, Data Workflows, Visualization, Complementary Use
+🟢 **Topics:** SQL, Excel, Data Workflows, Visualization, Complementary Use, Data Analysis

 ---